Thursday

 Ned parked the forensic van at the filling station.

-The white van had been spotted on a path you could see from there and was reported because there was never any traffic on that road that was really only a path and the garage guy thought the police might be interested.
+there and was reported because there was never any traffic on that road that

 How did you know about the missing van?”
 Gary inquired.

-“Haven’t you read the appeal in the Freepost rag?” the garage assistant said.
+“Haven’t you read the appeal in the Freepost rag?” the

 I don’t think I’ve ever seen that paper,” said Gary.